Skip to main content

 Age

 Estimates the speaker’s age category.
-Returns a single label with the highest confidence.
+Returns an array of labels sorted by descending confidence.

 LabelDescription